-METER suggests checking the condition of the ATMOS 41 annually, and more frequently when needed.
+METER suggests checking the condition of the ATMOS 41 weather station annually, and more frequently when needed.
 For example, the pyranometer sensor needs more frequent checking.
 The instructions below are guidelines for cleaning the ATMOS 41 funnel and downspout, pyranometer sensor, sonic anemometer, and body.
 Consult the manual for more information.

 Cleaning instructions for ATMOS 41 funnel and downspout

 - Disconnect ATMOS 41 from the data logger.

 - Remove ATMOS 41 from the mounting post.

 - Remove bird deterrent if one is installed.
 This is removed by pushing up on the under-side of the plastic ring.
 Push up with your thumbs on opposite sides to wiggle the ring up and off.